oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 ---
 layout: post
-title: Majoric - Major Dominic System
+title: Majoric System - Major Dominic System
 ---
 ![_config.yml]({{ site.baseurl }}/images/crystal.jpg)

 The Major System and Dominic System are mnemonic systems for remembering number sequences.
-The Major Dominic is an attempt to combine the strengths of each system.
+The Majoric System combines these two systems with the purpose of making it more flexible than the Dominic system and with a more intuitive letter ordering and rule logic to the Major system.

 ## Dominic System